windytan/redsea/README.md

 Räisänen OH2EIQ yet you're free to use it provided that the copyright information is not removed. (jsoncpp and iconvpp have their own licenses.)
 See LICENSE.

+This software should never be relied on for emergency communication, accurate traffic / weather information, or when your life is on the line.